andrewdmontgomery/Enphase-OpenAPI/README.md

 These are required at runtime by the conversion script.
 No Python or local swagger JSON is needed because the script fetches the source spec on demand.

+Tooling for validation is pinned via `package.json` (currently `@redocly/cli@2.7.0`) so that local executions and CI use the same version.

 ## Regenerating the Spec

 Run: